jakemcc/test-refresh/README.md

 # lein-test-refresh

-Leiningen plug-in for automatically running `clojure.test` tests whenever your Clojure project's source changes.
+This is a Leiningen plug-in that automatically refreshes and then runs your `clojure.test` tests when a file in your project changes

 ## Features